"Sorry, Quaid. Your whole life is just a dream."

 Another beauty to the whole film is the nagging question of whether or not it's all in Quaid's head.
-We're never given a definite answer, although some would point out the suspicious behavior of Quaid's wife (Sharon Stone) and his best friend (Robert Costanzo), but we could just as easily say they're simply concerned for his unhappiness and well-being.
+We're never given a definite answer although some would point out the suspicious behavior of Quaid's wife (Sharon Stone) and his best friend (Robert Costanzo), but we could just as easily say they're simply concerned for his unhappiness and well-being.
 In his dreams, his suspicions of loved ones are justified.
 Once at Rekall, the lowly construction worker is told the fake memory implants are only a means for kick-starting the outlandish vacation.
 The rest of the fantasy and the minor details within are controlled by the user.
-We hear specific words and are shown fairly explicit images which later become part of Quaid's fantasy, such as the weird designs of so-called alien artifacts on the TV screen.
-The only mention of mutants is Cohaagen referring to freedom fighters during a press conference but meaning it as a spiteful insult.
+We hear specific words and are shown fairly explicit images that later become part of Quaid's fantasy, and the mention of mutants by Cohaagen (Ronny Cox) is meant as a spiteful insult to freedom fighters during a press conference.
 The best friend is the one to plant the idea which later transforms into the funnily named "schizoid embolism."
-And the real kicker is the beautiful Melina (Rachel Ticotin), who is precisely as he requested and looks identical to her CG renderings.
+And the real kicker is the beautiful Melina (Rachel Ticotin), who is exactly as he requested and looks identical to her CG renderings.

 "Well, Cohaagen.
 I've got to hand it to you.
 That's the best mind-fuck yet."

 I can keep going on and on and on about this highly entertaining sci-fi actioner, the type moviegoers like to call a "thinking man's action movie."
 There's a great deal more happening in Paul Verhoeven's 'Total Recall,' and I can spend hours picking the whole thing apart, both in the production, the narrative and its place in moviemaking history.
 (There's the Mars train with little screens showing Schwarzenegger looking out onto the planet as the camera pulls back, and how about the original pitch for a sequel years later that evolved into Steven Spielberg's 'Minority Report.')
 And best of all is never knowing if it actually happened or if it's all part of Quaid's vacation fantasy.
-The bright light at the very end could mean something really did go wrong and he's just been lobotomized.
-Or, Quaid did indeed get his money's worth by living the most realistic dream of his life, which brings up a larger philosophical question over the dilemma of appearance vs. reality.
-Like I said, I keep going on and on and on, but I'll just stop for now and go watch 'Total Recall' again because it's more fun to simply allow the mind to enjoy the journey through Quaid's possibly deluded fantasy of heroism.
+Like I said, I can keep going on and on and on, but I'll just stop for now and go watch 'Total Recall' again because it's more fun to simply enjoy the thrill-ride and admire the awesome special effects.

 The Blu-ray: Vital Disc Stats